 2.2.1.
-Engagement with individual users (long tail)
+Engagement with individual users (long tail of science)

 For single or small groups of users involved in piloting activities, the EOSC Compute Platform has already pre-allocated, ready-to-use resources.
 Requests to access the preallocated resources and high-level solutions offered by EOSC can be submitted directly via the Marketplace.
-From the Marketplace this stakeholder group can easily discover the EOSC resources and services that suit the specific use cases.
-For example, in this way we served researchers from the Mario Negri Institute for Pharmacological Research in Milan who focused on the identification of new markets aimed at predicting and preventing the development of epilepsy in individuals exposed to risk factors.
-During the COVID-19 pandemic, researchers from the University of Bologna addressed the relationship between coronaviruses, human health, pig health and animal breeding in their most recent research.
+From the Marketplace, this stakeholder group can easily discover the EOSC resources and services that suit the specific use cases.
+For example, this method was used by researchers from the Mario Negri Institute for Pharmacological Research in Milan, who focused on the identification of new markets aimed at predicting and preventing the development of epilepsy in individuals exposed to risk factors.
+Similarly, during the COVID-19 pandemic, researchers from the University of Bologna addressed the relationship between coronaviruses, human health, pig health and animal breeding in their most recent research.
 In practice, they investigated how pigs could represent a risk source of coronavirus infections for humans as this could cause damaging effects by disrupting livestock production chains.
-Researchers from the University of Helsinki in Finland used the Chipster platform for helping virologists to make sense of millions of virus genomes.
-In all these examples the high-level solutions offered by EOSC contributed to support their research activities and stimulate innovation.
+Also, researchers from the University of Helsinki in Finland used the Chipster platform to help virologists make sense of millions of virus genomes.
+In all these examples, the high-level solutions offered by EOSC contributed to support their research activities and stimulate innovation.